 Relative bias shows an overestimation (positive) or underestimation (negative) of total precipitation.
 Corr ranging from -1 to 1, is an indicator of an a priori assumed linear relationship between two products.
 NRMSE is normalized root-mean-square-error (RMSE), denoting the relative mean error magnitude.
 By using NRMSE, the issue that RMSE values increase with the precipitation intensities can be mitigated.
 The equations of these metrics are not listed in this manuscript.
 Readers are referred to statistics books, e.g.[37] and peer-reviewed papers, e.g. [15].

 In order to further examine precipitation detection capability of satellite-based products (IMERG and 3B42) against ground-based reference product (MRMS), a contingency table is constructed for each product.
-The contingency table, also called two-way frequency table, consistes of occurrences of hit (h), miss (m), false alarm (f), and correct negative (c).
+The contingency table, also called two-way frequency table, consists of occurrences of hit (h), miss (m), false alarm (f), and correct negative (c).
 For the satellite product to be evaluated, “hit” means that precipitation is correctly detected when it occurs, and “miss” means that precipitation is not detected when it occurs.
 “False alarm” means that precipitation is mistakenly detected, and “correct negative” means that zero-precipitation is correctly flagged as such.

-From the hits, misses, false alarms, and correct negatives, three widely applied categorical statistical skill metrices: Probability of Detection (POD), False Alarm Ratio (FAR) and Heidke Skill Score (HSS) can be caculated.
+From the hits, misses, false alarms, and correct negatives, three widely applied categorical statistical skill metrices: Probability of Detection (POD), False Alarm Ratio (FAR) and Heidke Skill Score (HSS) can be calculated.
 POD is the fraction of actual precipitation occurrences that are correctly detected; a perfect score is 1 and worst is 0.
 The FAR measures the fraction of falsely detected precipitation occurrences, ranging from 0 (the perfect) to 1 (all detected precipitation rates are fake).
 HSS, a generalized skill score ranging from - to 1, quantifies whether the estimate is equal to (0), worse (negative value) or better (positive value) than random chance relative to the reference; the perfect value is 1.

 POD=hh+m (1)